The Mana Pools Safari Company

 The water used in camp for cooking and washing is sourced from the river and passed through filtration systems.

 Mana Pools National Park is an area benefiting from a wealth of safari activities.
 The open flood plains of closely cropped grass and grazed trees not only allow for fantastic photo opportunities of wildlife and the vast and varied landscape, but also provide an open and safe environment to explore, offering some of the best walking safaris in Africa.
 Sightings are fantastic, guests will often set off at dawn from camp, picking up tracks from the night before and following on foot.

-It is possible to organize for a spa specialist to join you on safari, a regular member of the camp team, the therapist specializes in massages, hot rock treatments, facials, pedicures and manicures.
-It is simple to include this experience in your safari, just request and Sarah can organize it for you.
+It is possible to organise for a spa specialist to join you on safari, a regular member of the camp team, the therapist specialises in massages, hot rock treatments, facials, pedicures and manicures.
+It is simple to include this experience in your safari, just request and Sarah can organise it for you.

 Canoeing on the Zambezi